Last Updated: January 1, 2026

 Established at the November 2021 General Election, the city of Tucson passed Proposition 206 into law, otherwise known as "The Tucson Minimum Wage Act".
 The minimum wage rate for Tucson was then set to $13.00, effective on April 1, 2022.

-- Casual employees, such as babysitting service at an employer’s home
+- Casual employees, such as a babysitting service at an employer’s home

 - Employees of the United States or the State of Arizona